World

 Share

 The announcement came amid growing pressure from political parties, particularly the Bangladesh Nationalist Party (BNP), which had been advocating for elections to be held by December 2025.
-BNP leader Khaleda Zia, who was acquitted in a 2008 corruption case in January, expressed over the delay, citing potential instability if the elections were postponed beyond 2025.
+BNP leader Khaleda Zia, who was acquitted in a 2008 corruption case in January, expressed concerns over the delay, citing potential instability if the elections were postponed beyond 2025.

 The political landscape in Bangladesh has undergone significant changes since the student-led uprising that led to Hasina’s ousting.
 In the aftermath, a new political party called the National Citizen Party was formed by student protesters.
 Led by Nahid Islam, the party aims to end the political division entrenched by the Awami League and the BNP.
 The National Citizen Party seeks to draft a new constitution and prioritize the country’s interests without aligning with neighboring India or Pakistan.

-As the country prepares for the upcoming elections, the interim government under Yunus the challenge of implementing necessary reforms to ensure a transparent and participatory electoral process.
+As the country prepares for the upcoming elections, the interim government under Yunus faces the challenge of implementing necessary reforms to ensure a transparent and participatory electoral process.
 The Election Commission is expected to release a detailed roadmap for the 2026 election, outlining the steps and timelines for the electoral process.

 Share